Consultant ENT & Sleep Surgeon

 Side Sleeping System: Medical Device

-Vik Veer, is at the forefront of medical innovation with the development of a revolutionary new sleeping pillow system.
-This is to allow patients to comfortably sleep on their side at night whilst also closing the mouth, allowing space for CPAP, support for the shoulder, structures in place to avoid arthritis of the hips and shortening of the pectoralis muscles.
+Professor Veer is at the forefront of medical innovation with the development of a revolutionary new sleeping pillow system.
+Designed to allow patients to comfortably sleep on their side at night whilst closing the mouth, the system also accommodates CPAP use, provides shoulder support, and incorporates structures designed to avoid arthritis of the hips and shortening of the pectoralis muscles.

-Currently in the final stages of prototype design, this innovative system is by far the most advanced pillow system available on the planet.
+Currently in the final stages of prototype design, this innovative system is by far the most advanced pillow system available.

-New Classification for Drug Induced Sedation Endoscopy (Sleep Nasendoscopy)
+New Classification for Drug-Induced Sleep Endoscopy (Sleep Nasendoscopy)

 Vik Veer has made significant strides in the field of ENT by developing a new classification system for drug-induced sleep endoscopy (DISE).
 This innovative system, known as the PTLTbE classification, aims to improve the interpretation and reliability of DISE, which is crucial for assessing the suitability of lateral wall surgeries such as expansion pharyngoplasty.